-- ZTE shall truthfully disclose, upon request, all factual information a. not protected by a valid claim of attorney-client privilege, work product doctrine protection, or People's Republic of China ("PRC") state secrets privilege with respect to its activities, those of its subsidiaries and affiliates, and those of its present and former directors, officers, employees, agents, and consultants concerning all matters relating to the conduct described in the Proposed Charging Letter or relating to other potential violations of U.S. export control laws about which ZTE has any knowledge or about which BIS may inquire, including by third parties or other persons related or unrelated to ZTE.
+a.
+ZTE shall truthfully disclose, upon request, all factual information not protected by a valid claim of attorney-client privilege, attorney work product doctrine protection, or PRC state secrets privilege with respect to its activities, those of its subsidiaries and affiliates, and those of its present and former directors, officers, employees, agents, and consultants concerning all matters relating to the conduct described in the Proposed Charging Letter or relating to other potential violations of U.S. export control laws about which ZTE has any knowledge or about which BIS may inquire, including by third parties or other persons related or unrelated to ZTE.
 This obligation of truthful disclosure includes the obligation of ZTE to provide to BIS, upon request, any such non-privileged or non-protected document, record, or other tangible evidence, including producing translations of non-English documents.
-Further, if, in response to a request for documents from BIS, ZTE makes a claim of attorney-client privilege, work product doctrine protection, or PRC state secrets privilege, ZTE will provide in writing: (a) the number of documents pertaining to each claim(s); (b) a description of each document; (c) and, in the event of a claim for PRC state secrets privilege, confirmation that ZTE has promptly sought the PRC's authorization to release the relevant document(s). - b.
-ZTE shall continue to use its best efforts to make available for interview, deposition, or other sworn testimony, as requested or required by BIS and at ZTE's expense, present or former officers, directors, employees, agents, and consultants concerning the conduct described in the Proposed Charging Letter or related to any potential violations of U.S. export control laws occurring during the suspended denial order period.
+Further, if, in response to a request for documents from BIS, ZTE makes a claim of attorney-client privilege, work product doctrine protection, or PRC state secrets privilege, ZTE will provide in writing: (a) the number of documents pertaining to each claim(s); (b) a description of each document; (c) and, in the event of a claim for PRC state secrets privilege, confirmation that ZTE has promptly sought the PRC's authorization to release the relevant document(s).
+ZTE acknowledges and agrees that the types or categories of documents or information produced to BIS, to the Department of Justice or to OFAC, during the course of the investigation of this matter or otherwise relating to the allegations contained in the Proposed Charging Letter, including, but not limited to, contracts, purchase orders, invoices, letters of credit, credit advices, internal reports and memoranda, and emails and other correspondence related to the foregoing or similar documents or information, were determined by ZTE, based on the advice of local counsel, not to contain PRC state secrets, and were produced after the PRC Government did not object to the production.

+b.
+ZTE shall make available for interview, deposition, or other sworn testimony, as requested or required by BIS and at ZTE's expense, present or former officers, directors, employees, agents, and consultants concerning the conduct described in the Proposed Charging Letter or related to any potential violations of U.S. export control laws occurring during the ten-year probationary period.
 This obligation includes, but is not limited to, providing sworn testimony in federal civil or administrative proceedings in addition to interviews with BIS or other U.S. law enforcement authorities, including testimony or information relating to the authenticity or admissibility of any documents or other evidence.
-Cooperation under this paragraph shall include, at the request of BIS, identification of witnesses who, to ZTE's knowledge, may have material information concerning the conduct described in the Proposed Charging Letter or related to any potential violations of U.S. export control laws occurring during the suspended denial order period.
+Cooperation under this paragraph shall include, at the request of BIS, identification of witnesses who, to ZTE's knowledge, may have material information concerning the conduct described in the Proposed Charging Letter or related to any potential violations of U.S. export control laws occurring during the ten-year probationary period.

 c.
-ZTE shall notify BIS of credible evidence of any violations of U.S. export control laws occurring during the suspended denial order period committed by ZTE or any of its subsidiaries or affiliates worldwide.
-ZTE further shall provide the requisite notification to BIS of potential violations of U.S. export control laws promptly upon learning of the underlying credible evidence.
+ZTE shall notify BIS of credible evidence of any violations of U.S.

+export control laws occurring during the ten-year probationary period committed by ZTE or any of its subsidiaries or affiliates worldwide.
+ZTE further agrees that it will provide the requisite notification to BIS of potential violations of U.S. export control laws promptly upon learning of the underlying credible evidence.
+ZTE waives all defenses based on issues germane to statute of limitations, venue, and any and all constitutional and non-jurisdictional defenses with respect to any civil or administrative prosecution of this Order shall be made available to the public.